All Articles

 Residual solvents

-Hexane, ethanol, and other extraction solvents that weren't fully removed during purification.
+Hexane, ethanol, and other extraction solvents that were not fully removed during purification.
 Proper solvent recovery requires calibrated equipment, validated processes, and batch-level verification.
 Shortcuts here leave residues that compromise both product safety and regulatory compliance.

 Pesticide residues